actris/data-management-plan/DMP/initial-DMP.md

 ### 3.2 ACTRIS Aerosol remote sensing data centre unit (ARES)

-The ARES data centre unit provides a data curation and data processing service for aerosol remote sensing data.
+The ARES data centre unit provides a data curation and data processing service for aerosol remote sensing data coming frm lidar and photometer obsrevations.
 This includes centralized data processing, data storage, recording of metadata in a dedicated RDBMS, traceability, harmonization and data versioning, quality control, documentation and data provision.
 The unit allows for RRT and NRT data provisioning and offers support and training activities.
 Furthermore, level 3 data production for climatological analysis and the delivery of new data products will be further implemented and offered during the implementation phase.

-The goals are:
+The main goal is providing access of high quality and document datasets of the aerosol optical properties vertical distribution in the whole troposphere and upper stratosphere with short time resolution.
-- measure the aerosol optical properties vertical distribution in the whole troposphere and upper stratosphere with short time resolution;
+This long term dataset collected at continental scale allows :
-- investigate the relationship between near-surface processes (as pollution or air quality issues) and atmospheric aerosol contents;
+- investigation of the relationship between near-surface processes (as pollution or air quality issues) and atmospheric aerosol contents;
-- address the challenging issue of direct and indirect effects of aerosol in the climate change.
+- addressing the challenging issue of direct and indirect effects of aerosol in the climate change.

 #### The types and formats of data generated/collected

-The ACTRIS ARES data centre unit is making use of EARLINET Data base infrastructure.
+The ACTRIS ARES data centre unit is built on the heritage of the EARLINET Data base infrastructure and integartes the photometer aerosol data processing.
 Aerosol remote sensing data submitted to ACTRIS need to be compliant to a specific format established by the ARES unit centralized processing suite.
+All further data levels are produced by the ARES processing suite.
 ARES provides data compliance with NetCDF4, following Climate Forecast (CF) 1.7 conventions.

-* ARES Level 1 data products consist of high and low resolution total attenuated backscatter and volume depolarization ratio time series provided in NRT or RRT.
+* ARES Level 1 data products consist of high and low resolution total attenuated backscatter and volume depolarization ratio time series provided in NRT or RRT. provided by the photometer observation are also available.
+Additionally ARES provides columnar information and synergistic lidar/photometer products as vertical profiles of aerosol microphysical properties as Level 1 data.

-* ARES Level 2 data products contain fully quality ensured aersol extinction, backscatter and depolarization ratio vertical profiles.
+* ARES Level 2 data products contain fully quality assured aerosol extinction, backscatter, lidar ratio, Angstrom exponent and depolarization ratio vertical profiles and full quality controlled columnar information and aerosol microphysical properties profiles.

 * ARES Level 3 data products are retrieved from the level 2 data and provide statistical analysis (including seasonality and annuality) of the most important aerosol optical parameters.